 I stood on the roof looking out towards the shimmering skyline.
 I can’t believe I live here.
 The crisp December air encased me and carried the faint smell of fresh rain.
 My bare legs, unprotected from the cold except for the thin layer of black mesh that covered them.
 Surrounded by tall concrete buildings, I could see the water through a small opening in front of me.
 I noticed the beautiful, traditional, red sail boats that often occupy the harbour, especially on nights like these.
 I held a glass of champagne in my shivering hands, the condensation on it thick from the humidity that laid heavily on the city.
 I looked down at my red dress, the intricate lace clinging to my arms and hips that slowly released into a short skirt that barely reached the middle of my thighs.
 I felt a drop of rain on my cheek.
 I don’t want to go back inside.
 It is so peaceful out here.
 All alone.
-I take one last glance at the skyline of my city, turn around and walk to the door leading back to the party downstairs.
+I took one last glance at the skyline of my city, turned around and walked to the door leading to the party downstairs.

 It’s a busy crowd, full of people I don’t know and will probably never see again.
 I had been invited to this party with two of my other friends.
 We were sophomores and had just finished our mid-year exams and decided we should go.
 I mean it was a senior’s Christmas party at a real club.
 It was originally suppose to be on the rooftop but, because of the weather, we had to move down to the bar that held, not only the invited guests, but the rest of the general population.
 As I slid back into the frenzy of gesturing acquaintances and heavy drinking, I was encompassed by a blur of red and white individuals moving swiftly through the group.
 I looked around for my two friends, both of them were deep in conversation with other people at the party.
 I probably shouldn’t disturb them.
 I stood by the bar leaning my tired body against the cool wood.